olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_21.md

 For part 2, the map we are given now repeats indefinitely in all directions.
 Find how many garden plots the Elf could reach in exactly 26501365 steps.

-I can not think of how to complete this problem.
+I can not think of how to approach completing this problem.
+This number of steps is infeasible to iterate through for an indefinitely repeating map as it would use far too much memory.
+This makes me think that manual analysis would be the only potential approach to finding the solution.

 ## Improvements